fiercefire/Library-Website/_posts/2025-09-12-First-Library.md

 <br>

 The Alhambra library has only one branch which serves the entire city.
-The Alhambra Library does participate in universal borrowing so any California resident can get a library card for free (GO Us!).
+The Alhambra Library does participate in universal borrowing, so any California resident can get a library card for free (GO Us!).
 However, aside from the central location.
-We do have a bookmobile and a self service vedning machine with books AND board games.
+We do have a bookmobile and a self-service vending machine with books AND board games.

 <br>